 Director of Dance

-Buffalo NY native Jennifer Golonka has danced with the Jessica Lang Project, Hannah Khan Dance Company, Third Law Dance/Theater and currently with Thang Dao Dance Company.
+Jennifer Golonka is a Buffalo NY native and longtime NYC resident.
+She had danced with the Jessica Lang Project, Hannah Khan Dance Company, Third Law Dance/Theater and currently with Thang Dao Dance Company.
 She has also performed with Battleworks Dance Company, Take Dance Company, Camille A. Brown and Dancers, Peter Chu’s CHU This, Darrell Grand Moultrie and Nicholas Villeneuve.
+Jennifer trained at the Martha Graham School for Contemporary Dance and the Limon Institute.

-Jennifer travels extensively throughout the United States, Canada and UK giving master classes and creating works for numerous dance centers, colleges and dance companies.
-She has been on the faculty of Perry-Mansfield Performing Arts School and Camp since 2002.
-After a short hiatus she is pleased to return this year as their Associate Director of Dance.
+Jennifer travels extensively throughout the United States, Canada and UK as a master teacher and choreographer for numerous dance centers, colleges and dance companies.
+She is thrilled to return to Perry-Mansfield for her 12th summer as the Director of Dance.